jpeiler97/tech-blog/README.md

 <a name="installation"></a>
 ## Installation
 1. Clone into the repository.
-2. Install any dependencies in package.json by running 'npm i <dependencies'
+2. Install any dependencies in package.json by running 'npm i -insert dependencies-'
 3. Create a .ENV file based on the example and using your MySQL database username and password.
 3. Ensure that 'blog_db' is created in MySql, then type 'npm run seed'